 The importance of gentle boundaries

 Boundaries do not have to be dramatic or confrontational.
 Sometimes they are held quietly — in decisions about how long you stay, what you choose to engage in, or when to step away.
-At other times, they may be spoken with care and clarity.
-Holding boundaries is not about shutting others out; it is about creating the conditions that allow you to stay connected without losing yourself.
+At other times, you may feel able to speak them with care and clarity.
+Holding boundaries is about creating the conditions that allow you to stay connected without losing yourself, and without shutting others out.

 Navigating differences and tension